Events

 AFA Forum 2026 Opens in Togo: African DAEs Convene to Navigate a Shifting Climate Finance Landscape

-Nestled in the green heartland of Togo's Kévé prefecture, the Ecoverse village of Zogbépimé, itself a living testament to the power of African-led sustainable development, hosted the opening of the 2026 Adaptation Finance Academy Forum (AFA Forum) on Tuesday, 28 April.
+Nestled in the green heartland of Togo's Kévé prefecture, the Ecoverse village of Zogbépimé, itself a living testament to the power of African-led sustainable development, hosted the opening of the 2026 Adaptation Finance Academy Forum (AFA Forum).

 For three days, representatives of 33 institutions from 27 countries across Africa gathered under the theme: "From Reforms to Efficient Programming: Strengthening African DAEs' Effective Access to GCF and Adaptation Fund Resources in a Changing Landscape."